ctrliq/fuzzball-workflow-examples/openfoam/README.md

 ## Prerequsites

-This workflow egresses an output file.
+This workflow saves an output file.
 In order to write the output file to a S3 bucket, you may need access to a Fuzzball S3 secret.
 Please see the [Fuzzball secrets guide](https://integration.ciq.dev/docs/user-guide/secrets) for instructions on how to set one up.